River friendly gardening

 More course details are on our Rain Garden UK website

 As climate changes we are seeing more cloudburst type rainfall, with heavy deluges that overwhelm our drainage network, causing local surface water flooding and sewage spills into our rivers.
-These rainstorms are often followed by long dry periods, so it's important that we look for ways to slow the flow of stormwater, catch what we need to water our gardens and create space for water to soak into the ground slowly instead of rushing off down drains to either the river or the sewage treatment works.
+These rainstorms are often followed by long dry periods, so it's important that we look for ways to slow the flow of rainwater, catch what we need to water our gardens and create space for water to soak into the ground slowly instead of rushing off down drains to either the river or the sewage treatment works.
 This is known as Sustainable Drainage or SuDS.
 If you'd like to find out more about the benefits of rain gardens click

 here or come on one of our workshops to learn more.

 The first and simplest thing to do is install a water butt.
 The average roof collects enough rainfall to fill 300 water butts with rain every year.
-Many water companies and councils offer water butts at a discount or even free, so check offers in your area.
+Some water companies and councils offer water butts at a discount or even free, so check offers in your area.

 To create a rain garden there are a few basic rules to follow, our Rain Garden UK training course will guide you through in simple steps so that you are empowered to build your own with confidence.